CrowdStrike/terraform-aws-cloud-registration/examples/single-account-provider/README.md

 ## Destroy

-To teardown and remove the resources created in this example:
+To teardown and remove all resources created by this example:

 ```sh
 terraform destroy -auto-approve
 ```

+>**Note**: This example requires you to explicitly define AWS providers for each region where you want to deploy FCS components.
+See the main.tf file for the provider configuration pattern that needs to be replicated for each desired region.